 Pasta is just pure comfort in a bowl, isn’t it?

-My college food standards weren’t real high (probably among other standards), but I loved that stuff.
+My college food standards weren’t real high, but god I loved that stuff.

 Why You Need to Make This Italian Pasta Salad ASAP